brandon-sharpe/Zillow-Clustering-Project/README.md

 ### Explore
 [(Back to top)](#table-of-contents)
 <!-- Describe your explore process -->
+Hypothesis: Location plays a role in log error

+Hypothesis: Age Plays a role in log error

+Hypothesis: Tax Value plays a role in log error

 Its time to Explore.
 ** I thought it may be more productive to use absolute log error for my product, Looking back this was a mistake as thats not what the original metric was.